afloresep/afloresep.github.io/_portfolio/fused-tmap.md

 - Not every `canonical_smiles` is unique, suggesting there are compounds that bind several Targets.
 - There are 7016 Targets.
 - The dataset covers a single Target_Taxonomy, Target_organism, and Target_type.
+- We will have to do reduce the unique values in some of the categories for the TMAP as color coding is not a good idea for <50 unique

 ## Categorical Variables Distribution